TechnicJelle/BlueMapWebAddons/map-icons/README.md

 ## Setup Instructions

-To get started, you need to upload the world icon images that you'd like to use, into your assets webroot ( usually `/bluemap/web/assets/`).
-Ideally, have the images be no larger than 32x32 pixels, and to use the code below, you should rename them to match the respective `.conf` file name found within `/BlueMap/maps/`, and the file type used in this example is a `.png`.
+To get started, you need to upload the world icon images that you'd like to use into your assets webroot (usually `/bluemap/web/assets/`).
+Ideally, have the images be no larger than 32x32 pixels.
+They should be named to match the `.conf` file names found within your BlueMap maps configs (in `BlueMap/maps/`).
+The file type for every image should be the same.
+In this example, `.png` is used.

 Examples: